material-motion/material-motion/specifications/motion_family/timeline_tween.md

     let delay = timelineTween.start * timeline.duration
     let duration = (timelineTween.end - timelineTween.start) * timeline.duration

-    Tween(property: timelineTween.property,
+    emit Tween(property: timelineTween.property,
                from: timelineTween.from,
                to: timelineTween.to,
                delay: delay
                duration: duration)

 If the direction is "backward", then this performer should emit the following plan:

     let delay = (1 - timelineTween.end) * timeline.duration
     let duration = (timelineTween.end - timelineTween.start) * timeline.duration

-    Tween(property: timelineTween.property,
+    emit Tween(property: timelineTween.property,
                from: timelineTween.to,
                to: timelineTween.from,
                delay: delay
                duration: duration)